4WD MODIFICATIONS - TECH TORQUE

 EGT is often increased in a diesel oxidation catalytic converter (DOC) before entering the DPF, so it becomes hot enough to purge the particulate matter from the filter material in what is known as a ‘passive’ regeneration.

 Unfortunately, that doesn’t always work, because diesel exhaust gas temperature (EGT) varies, depending on the vehicle’s duty cycle, engine output and gearing.
-The common low-EGT villains are low speed operation and excessive idling.
+The common low-EGT villains are low-load – not necessarily low speed – operation and excessive idling.

 When the DPF pressure sensor indicates that the DPF is starting to block up, the engine electronic control unit (ECU) programs an ‘active’ regeneration.
 That process involves increasing EGT, by post-injection in the engine combustion chambers that adds a fuel burst to the departing exhaust gases; by using a dedicated injector in the exhaust plumbing, or, more rarely, a small diesel burner in the DOC or DPF.